cdapio/cdap/cdap-docs/developers-manual/source/getting-started/local-sandbox/docker.rst

    Windows, in ``Start Menu > Docker > Kitematic``.

 #.
 Once Kitematic has started, search for the **CDAP image** by using the search box at the
-   top of the window and entering ``caskdata:cdap-standalone``.
+   top of the window and entering ``caskdata:cdap-local-sandbox``.
 Once you have found the page, click on the **repository menu**, circled in red here:

      .. figure:: ../../_images/kitematic/kitematic-1-searching.png